anatawa12/AvatarOptimizer/.docs/content/docs/reference/trace-and-optimize/index.md

 - `Remove unused Objects`
   By scanning animation, etc., Automatically removes unused Objects.
   - `Preserve EndBone`
-    If checked, this tool does not remove end bones[^endbone] if parent is not removed.
+    Prevents removing end bones[^endbone] whose parent is not removed.

 Also, You can adjust optimization with the following settings
 - `MMD World Compatibility`